 The Global Studies program at Appalachian State University is an interdisciplinary and multidisciplinary academic program devoted to the understanding of historical, social, political, geographic, cultural, and artistic dimensions of international, transnational, and global processes.
-The program has been in existence since 2008; we have over 130 majors and we have almost 25 minors.
-Take a look at student and faculty activities in the 2011 newsletter!
-Never fear, the 2013 update is coming soon!
+The program has been in existence since 2008; we have over 120 majors and we have almost 25 minors.

 For more information, contact the program director, Dr. Alexandra Sterling-Hellenbrand (email@example.com)